To know how to calm an anxious dog, you need to know why a dog becomes stressed. Let’s find where this anxiety comes from and what to do…

-Stressed dogs are like nervous people, as they may blink a lot when they are nervous or their pupils may become dilated.
-Some dogs open their eyes real wide, exhibiting more of the whites of the eyes.
+Stressed dogs are like nervous people, as they may blink a lot when they are anxious, or their pupils may become dilated, exhibiting more of the whites of the eyes.

 - A Change in Posture

 Other times, he may cower.
 A scared dog will become stiff or tuck his tail under.

-A show dog that is nervous during a show, often, will shed a good deal.
+A show dog that is nervous during a show will often shed a good deal.

 While a dog often pants when he is feeling hot, he may also do so when he feels anxious.
-If you notice that your dog is panting and he has not exercised, he may feel stressed.
+If you notice that your dog is panting and has not exercised, he may feel stressed.

 - A Change in Bodily Functions

-If your dog urinates more than usual, or he has a problem with diarrhea, he may be under too much stress.
+If your dog urinates more than usual or he has a problem with diarrhea, he may be under too much stress.

 - Showing Avoidance

-If your dog faces an unwelcome situation, he may try to avoid the circumstances around the event, or escape the area.
+If your dog faces an unwelcome situation, he may try to avoid the circumstances around the event or escape the area.

 Some dogs sniff the ground or will turn away.